Drive-Through Facilities Amendment

 Applicable Sections of the Zoning Code

-The following chapters of the zoning code are expected to be impacted by the proposed ordinance and are under consideration as part of the amendment:
+The following chapters of the zoning code were amended as part of this ordinance:

 - Chapter 520, Introductory Provisions